 Speaking of luxury, people who own yachts know that living well is a combination of style, décor, money, and purpose.
 The “living room” becomes an adventure on the high seas and the sky’s the limit.
 The way we see it, every yacht should have a designer piano.

-Imagine this Bluethner Lucid Hive piano aboard the superyacht designed by Zaha Hadid, below.
+Imagine this Bluthner Lucid Hive piano aboard the superyacht designed by Zaha Hadid, below.

 What Other Places Might Use Today’s Innovative Pianos?

 While we have focused on living rooms, we cannot forget that some people have entertainment rooms, music rooms, and recreation rooms that happily accommodate a piano and even a piano bar.
-This fun Story & Clark piano bar would provide many good evenings of music and celebration.
+This fun acrylic piano bar would provide many good evenings of music and celebration.

 The LED-lit Bluethner would be a happy addition to the Romeo Hotel in Naples, don’t you think?

 Hotel lobbies, bars, restaurants, corporate buildings, and any other place where people might enjoy music and the visual delights of a designer piano would relish these new models.
 Consultations on request.

 Euro Piano Naples, a world-renowned distributor of European designer pianos, has company origins dating back to 1965.
 Its innovative online boutique, caters to designers and consumers seeking the best, and offers the zenith of luxury instruments, including its own newly designed acrylic piano, The Aire.
 Based in Naples, Florida, Euro Pianos Naples is a community leader actively engaged in artistic and commercial affairs, sponsoring a series of grand piano concerts featuring world class pianists.